 - a.
 General. - 1.
 Authority to enforce.
-The provisions of this article shall be enforced by the city engineer, his or her designee, or any authorized agent of the city.
-Whenever this section refers to the city engineer, it includes his or her designee as well as any authorized agent of the city. - 2.
+The provisions of this article shall be enforced by the city manager, his or her designee, or any authorized agent of the city.
+The city manager shall have the power to administer and enforce all regulations and procedures adopted to implement this article, including the right to maintain an action or procedure in any court of competent jurisdiction to compel compliance with or restrain any violation of this article, and to enforce the provisions of this article in accordance with its enforcement provisions.
+The city manager can: - i.
+Administer, coordinate, and oversee design, construction, and operation and maintenance of city stormwater facilities and conveyances; - ii.
+Implement or oversee implementation of development standards and guidelines; - iii.
+Determine the manner in which stormwater facilities should be operated; - iv.
+Inspect private systems which discharge to a public drainage system; - v.
+Require compliance with maintenance requirements; - vi.
+Advise the other city departments on issues related to stormwater; - vii.
+Protect facilities and properties controlled by the city and prescribe how they are used by others; and - viii.
+Require proposed developments, not exempt from this article, to comply with the terms of this article. - 2.
 Violation unlawful.
-Any failure to comply with an applicable requirement, prohibition, standard, or limitation imposed by this article, or the terms or conditions of any permit or other development or redevelopment approval or authorization granted pursuant to this article, is unlawful and shall constitute a violation of this article.

-- 3. Each day a separate offense.
+Any failure to comply with an applicable requirement, prohibition, standard, or limitation imposed by this article, or the terms or conditions of any permit or other development or redevelopment approval or authorization granted pursuant to this article, is unlawful and shall constitute a violation of this article. - 3.
+Each day a separate offense.
 Each day that a violation continues shall constitute a separate and distinct violation or offense. - 4.
 Responsible persons/entities.
 Any person who erects, constructs, reconstructs, alters (whether actively or passively), or fails to erect, construct, reconstruct, alter, repair or maintain any structure, practice, or condition in violation of this article shall be subject to the remedies, penalties, and/or enforcement actions in accordance with this section.
 Persons subject to the remedies and penalties set forth herein, may include any architect, engineer, builder, contractor, developer, agency, or any other person who participates in, assists, directs, creates, causes, or maintains a condition that results in or constitutes a violation of this article, or fails to take appropriate action, so that a violation of this article results or persists; or an owner, any tenant or occupant, or any other person, who has control over, or responsibility for, the use or development of the property on which the violation occurs.
-For the purposes of this section, responsible person(s) shall include, but not be limited to: - a.
+For the purposes of this section, responsible person(s) shall include, but not be limited to:

+- i.
 Person maintaining condition resulting in or constituting violation.
-An architect, engineer, builder, contractor, developer, agency, or any other person who participates in, assists, directs, creates, causes, or maintains a condition that constitutes a violation of this article, or fails to take appropriate action, so that a violation of this article results or persists. - b.
+An architect, engineer, builder, contractor, developer, agency, or any other person who participates in, assists, directs, creates, causes, or maintains a condition that constitutes a violation of this article, or fails to take appropriate action, so that a violation of this article results or persists. - ii.
 Responsibility for land or use of land.
-The owner of the land on which the violation occurs, any tenant or occupant of the property, any person who is responsible for stormwater controls or practices pursuant to a private agreement or public document, or any person, who has control over, or responsibility for, the use, development or redevelopment of the property. - b.
+The owner of the land on which the violation occurs, any tenant or occupant of the property, any person who is responsible for SCMs or practices pursuant to a private agreement or public document, or any person, who has control over, or responsibility for, the use, development or redevelopment of the property. - b.
 Remedies and penalties.
 The remedies and penalties provided for violations of this article, whether civil or criminal, shall be cumulative and in addition to any other remedy provided by law, and may be exercised in any order.